rehierl/abstract-properties/04-order-theory/0-3-partial-order.md

 * anti-symmetric := if `aRb` and `bRa`, then `(a == b)` must be true

-Note that the above terms focus the **orientation** of a graph/relation.
+Note that the above terms focus on the **orientation** of a graph/relation.
-That is, a graph is considered **undirected** (i.e. symmetric), if any edge represents a pair of directed edges.
-In contrary to that, a graph is considered **directed** (i.e. a-symmetric or anti-symmetric), if any edge represents one directed edge only.
+That is, a relation can be considered **undirected** (i.e. symmetric), if any "edge" represents a pair of directed edges.
+In contrary to that, a graph is considered **directed** or **(strictly) oriented** (i.e. a-symmetric or anti-symmetric), if any "edge" represents one directed edge only.

-Note that any such relation may have **several source vertices** (i.e. root nodes, e.g. forests of trees).
+Note that any such relation may have **several source vertices** (i.e. "root nodes" or "points of entry").
+Also, such an order relation may still consist of **several connected components** (e.g. "a forest of trees").

 <!-- ======================================================================= -->
 ## superset-of, strict-superset-of